Doregon/tnpsh-wiki/welcome-to-wiki/dealing-with-games.md

 ## **How can I update my games?**

 While connected to the Internet \(and signed out of PSN\), you can safely update by hovering over the game, press Triangle, and select Update.
-Alternatively, you can do the same from within Multiman.
+Alternatively, you can do the same from within multiMAN.